-- The SELPA shall establish Fee-For-Service rates for its services based on projected actual expenses divided by the number of students served in each program or prior year rates which may be adjusted by projected COLA.
-These services currently include Behavior Intervention Services. - 2.
-On or before April of each fiscal year, the SELPA shall present to the Finance Advisory and Program Advisory Committees its Fee-For-Service rate for the following fiscal year.
+- 1. The SELPA shall establish Fee-For-Service rates for its services based on projected actual expenses divided by the number of students served in each program or prior year rates which may be adjusted by projected COLA. - 2.
+On or before April of each fiscal year, the SELPA shall present to the SELPA Advisory Committee its Fee-For-Service rate for the following fiscal year.
 If applicable, a summary of program and fiscal changes that impact the fees for the following year will be included.
 If necessary, a SELPA Level Workgroup will review these changes before the final recommended rates are presented to the Superintendents' Council. - 3.
 Currently, no reserve amount has been approved for the SELPA operated Behavior Intervention program.